Obama reminds North Korea of U.S. 'military might'

 He has sought to strike a balance between showing the United States will be a counterweight to China without alienating Beijing, which worries that Washington wants to contain its growth and influence.

-Obama and Park also urged China, North Korea's main ally, to uses its influence to help rein in its unpredictable neighbor.
+Obama and Park also urged China, North Korea's main ally, to uses its influence to help rein in its unpredictable neighbour.

 Underscoring the vast differences between the economically dynamic South and the impoverished North, Obama met earlier with a business roundtable in Seoul where he hailed the benefits of a U.S.-South Korea trade agreement that took effect in 2012.